dklassic/APFrameworkUI/README.md

 - Text (Non-selectable text display)
 - Button (Selectable and can trigger action when pressed)
-- ButtonWithCount (increase upon confirm and decrease upon cancel)
+- QuickSelection (Cycles between chioces upon confrim and optionally cancel inputs)
-- DoubleConfirmButton (Takes a second confirm to trigger action assigned)
-- Slider (Integer choice only)
-- SliderWithChoice (String based choice that takes generic type value)
+- SingleSelection (Shows up a dedicated option screen for choosing)
+- Slider (Capable of taking artibtrary types and triggering callbacks)
 - Toggle
-- TextInput
+- TextInput (Also with predition and autocomplete available)
 - ScrollableText (To be able to display given text within designated height with logic to scroll)

 ## Window